 Management Partnerships

-Fisheries management requires collaboration between many groups, organizations, and agencies.
-KRITFC is proud to work closely with several others who operate in the Kuskokwim Region, Alaska, and nationally to achieve the goal of a unified co-management structure.
+Fisheries stewardship requires collaboration between many groups, organizations, and agencies.
+KRITFC is proud to work closely with entities who operate in the Kuskokwim Region, Alaska, and nationally to achieve the goals of a unified co-management structure on the Kuskokwim and of gravel-to-gravel Arctic-Yukon-Kuskokwim salmon protections.
 These entities include:

 The Kuskokwim River Salmon Management Working Group (KRSMWG) was formed in 1988 by the Alaska Board of Fisheries (BOF) in response to requests from stakeholders in the Kuskokwim Area who sought a more active role in the management of salmon fishery resources.
 The Working Group is made up of 14 member seats representing elders, subsistence fishermen, processors, commercial fishermen, sport fishermen, KRITFC, member at large, federal subsistence regional advisory committees, and ADF&G.